Biolab-PoliTO/PIN2GPI/README.md

 The following files are provided within the GitHub repository:
 - PI2GPI: Main function that guides you through all the main steps of Gait Phases detection;
 - data.mat: .mat file containing representative data acquired from pressure insoles and other sensors on a healthy adult during locomotion.
 - HFPS_extraction: Function containing detection of gait phases from clustering of pressure insoles channels according to anatomic regions of foot.
-It consists of:
+It consists of:</p>
-    a.
   Three clusters individuation: organize the sixteen channels of PI into three clusters according to four different anatomic points of foot.
 (Figure)

   Heel: channels '12,13,14,15,16' (blue)
     ii.
 5th metatarsal head: channels '5,9,10,11' (green) 1st metatrsal head: channels '1,2,3,4,6,7,8' (red)